 (b) the Commission shall consider the agreement and, no later than 60 Days following notification by the Secretary-General, recommend to the Council whether the agreed changes should be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this regulation;

-(c) the Council shall consider the recommendations of the Commission at its next meeting provided that the Commission’s recommendations have been notified to the Council at least 60 Days prior to the commencement of the Council’s meeting; and
+(c) the Council shall consider the recommendations of the Commission within 60 Days of notification; and

-(d) any agreed changes shall take effect from the date of the Secretary-General and Contractor’s agreement unless the Council decides that they are to be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this regulation.
+(d) any agreed changes shall take effect from the end of the period referred to in paragraph 6, subparagraph (c), unless the Council decides before the end of that period that they are to be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this regulation.

-7. The Commission may make changes to the Plan of Work to correct minor omissions, errors or other such defects, as follows:

-(a) the Commission shall notify the Secretary-General of any changes it proposes to a Plan of Work to correct minor omissions, errors or other such defects;

-(b) the Secretary-General shall transmit the proposal to the Contractor within 7 Days of notification;

-(c) the Contractor shall respond to the Secretary-General within 60 Days of receipt with its views on the proposed changes;

-(d) the Secretary-General shall transmit the Contractor’s response to the Commission within 7 Days of receipt;

-(e) the Commission shall consider the Contractor’s response and shall notify the Secretary-General within 60 Days of receipt of its decision regarding the proposed changes;

-(f) the Secretary-General shall transmit the Commission’s decision to the Contractor and the Council within 7 Days of notification;

-(g) the Council shall consider the Commission’s decision at its next meeting provided it has been notified to the Council at least 60 Days prior to the commencement of the Council’s meeting;

-(h) any changes shall take effect from the date the Commission notifies the Contractor and the Council pursuant to sub-paragraph (f) unless the Council decides they are to be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this Regulation.

 8. All modifications and changes to a Plan of Work pursuant to this regulation shall be recorded in the Seabed Mining Register by the Secretary-General as soon as reasonably practicable following approval or agreement in accordance with this regulation.